mattkirkland/design-methods/README.md

 Design mockups are a hammer.
 Let's talk about calipers.
 Voltmeters.
 Excavators.

+### KU Description from Schedule of Classes
+**Advanced Design Studies - Foundations in UI/UX Design ( 3 ) Fall 2020**
+This course examines the fundamental principles and materials underlying the interactions between people, artifacts, and systems.
+Students will be introduced to a variety of new tools and techniques that will facilitate the prototyping of interactions/user interfaces/experiences of mobile devices, desktop devices, cars, games, consoles, kiosks, and/or apps.
+Projects, lectures and tutorials will provide a working knowledge of fundamental principles, processes and current tools.
+Prerequisite: Corequisite: INDD 302 for Industrial Design students or VISC 304 for Visual Communication Design students.
+Instructor consent required for all other students.
+TuTh   04:00 - 05:15 PM MAR 216B - LAWRENCE

 ## Who this course is for

 This course is for undergraduate designers in ID, Viscom, and other fields within KU's School of Design.
 You might be a sophomore or junior.
 You want to design stuff for people.

 ## What you'll learn

 When this course is complete, you'll have a new toolbox of ways to approach a design project.
 You'll have broad familiarity with specific user-centered design practices, some experience using them, and most importantly you'll have an idea of when it's appropriate to use what kind of tool.

 ## Matt's ongoing notes